-relevant equipment).
-There is no planned expansion in capacity of energy generation on-site during the crediting period;

-- The project activity does not lead to change in the quality of steam/heat required by the processes of the industrial facility where the project is implemented. - The geographical/physical boundaries of the baseline grid can be clearly identified and information pertaining to the grid and estimating baseline emissions is publicly available; and - In the case where the project uses synthetic gas produced by a coal and natural gas-to-liquid-fuels plant, - a.
-There is no capacity expansion of the synthetic fuel production plant based on fuels other than natural gas. - b.
-Data on fuel inputs and product outputs from the synthetic fuel plant are available to calculate energy and/or carbon balance for the synthetic fuel production plant.
+- Regulations/ programs do not constrain the facility from continuing to use the fossil fuels used prior to the implementation of the project activity; - Regulations do not require the use of a specific fuel, including the 'project fuel', in steam and/or power generating facilities and/or element processes; - Regulations do not stipulate a change or upgrade in technologies at the time of the project activity; - There is no increase in the output capacity or lifetime of the steam or element processes during the crediting period (i.e. emission reductions are only accounted for to the end of the lifetime of the relevant equipment).
+There is no planned expansion in capacity of energy generation on-site during the crediting period; - The project activity does not result in a change in the quality of steam/heat required by the processes of the industrial facility where the project is implemented; - The geographical/physical boundaries of the baseline grid can be clearly identified and information pertaining to the grid and estimating baseline emissions is publicly available; - Electricity from the co-generation unit may be exported to the grid on ad-hoc basis (e.g. during shut-downs or periods of maintenance on sections of the industrial process).
+In this case the total amount of the annual electricity exported must be less than 10% of the total electricity produced by the cogeneration plant, and potential emission reductions from displacing grid electricity can not be claimed by project participants; - In cases where the project fuel is MRG produced by a coal and/or natural gas-to-liquid-fuels plant, - (a) There is no capacity expansion of the synthetic fuel production plant based on fuels other than natural gas; - (b) Data on fuel inputs and product outputs from the synthetic fuel plant are available to calculate energy and/or carbon balance for the synthetic fuel production plant.

-NOTE: The project participants should check whether the procedures to calculate emission reductions work appropriately for the project specific context.
+Note: The project participants should check whether the procedures to calculate emission reductions work appropriately for the project specific context.
 If the equations do not fully fit with the context of the project, a revision or deviation to this methodology should be requested.